eddieantonio/cree-sro-syllabics/README.md

 ### On the command line

-Once installed as a Python module, you can invoke its command line mode by writing `python3 -m crk_orthography`.
-When invoked this way, it converts each line of input from SRO to syllabics.
+`crk_orthography` installs two command line programs:

+#### sro2syllabics

+Use this to convert text from a file or from `stdin` to syllabics.

-    $ echo "minôs" | python3 -m crk_orthography
+    $ echo "minôs" | sro2syllabics
     ᒥᓅᐢ
+    $ sro2syllabics my-file-in-sro.txt
+    ᒥᓅᐢ

+For more information over its options, type:

+    sro2syllabics --help

+#### syllabics2sro

+Use this to convert text from a file or from `stdin` to SRO.

+    $ echo "ᒥᓅᐢ" | syllabics2sro
+    minôs
+    $ syllabics2sro my-file-in-syllabics.txt
+    minôs
+    $ syllabics2sro --macrons my-file-in-syllabics.txt
+    minōs

+For more information over its options, type:

+    syllabics2sro --help

 See also